sithel/vip/README.md

 ### Functionality

-- all of PDF page placement
-  - [x] handling both flip options
-  - masking logic
-    - fix preview to reflect updated behavior
-  - padding/margin logic
-- file downloading (all options)
+- file downloading
-- all of mark-up
-  - PDF boundary spine marks
-  - spine order marks
-  - punching guidelines/marks (spine/interior)
+  - per signature files
+  - front/back files
 - cut lines
-  - [x] fold lines
-  - [x] corner cross-hairs
-- [x] preview
+- remaining Impositions

 ### UI/UX:

-- [x] enable/disable sections based on entered values
 - saving settings/URL params
 - correctly re-rendering values when changing Display Units
 - PDF placement preview
 - debug info / error states / progress bars
 - folding information / animations for impositions
-- disable outer/bottom for PDF Placement if `Original` scaling
 - warn in PDF Placement if known exceeding of bounds (and by how much)
 - dynamic button name change for Download from `get that file!` to `get those files!`

 ### Stretch/Long Term

+- figure out CORS stuff so it can be saved to someone's computer
-- creep
+- masking logic
-- PDF skew correction
 - page numbers in the margins
+- printer creep
+- printer/PDF skew correction
-- night mode
+- UI night mode colors
 - more impositions
 - improve Imposition options UI/UX to be more compact (in listing options section)
-- figure out CORS stuff so it can be saved to someone's computer

 # Helper Functions & Code Structure